jagdeepgil/Jagdeep_Gill_TechOpsSpec/README.md

 => The following things are automized using Playbook

-			o  Deployment of Servers and assigned Elastic IP address o  Secured access of Web and Database server using Security Group o  Apache installation and Hardening
+    -> Deployment of Servers and assigned Elastic IP address -> Secured access of Web and Database server using Security Group -> Apache installation and Hardening
-			o  SSL installation and auto redirection from HTTP to HTTPS o  Database installation and Hardening
+    -> SSL installation and auto redirection from HTTP to HTTPS -> Database installation and Hardening
-			o  Web Data restoration
+    -> Web Data restoration
-			o  Create Database, user and password
+    -> Create Database, user and password
-			o  SQL Data restoration
+    -> SQL Data restoration
-      o  The Web server is capable of Scaling Horizontally and Vertically
+    -> The Web server is capable of Scaling Horizontally and Vertically

 Note: The credentials and secret Keys are removed due to the security reason